 Creativity and Innovation - 20 credits

-The module challenges your cognitive thinking and will unleash your creativity through engaging you into the debates of how innovation and creativity continue to transform the business models in the 21st century.
-The module orientates you with the practical approaches to enhance creative thinking and develop new product ideas whilst working in team.
+The module challenges your cognitive thinking and will unleash your creativity through engaging you in the debates of how innovation and creativity continue to transform business models in the 21st century.
+The module orientates you with the practical approaches to enhance creative thinking and develop new product ideas whilst working in a team.

 Placement Review and Report (for students undertaking a placement year) - 20 credits

 This module builds on the placement year2 and provides a review and insights of work undertaken during the placement year.
 The placement year is as a valuable component within this undergraduate degree for several reasons: